 Mauritania has the highest rate of hereditary slavery in the world.
 The AFL-CIO filed a petition decrying slavery and other forms of forced labor, the repression of abolitionists and other labor rights activists, and legal restrictions on the right to freedom of association and collective bargaining in 2017.
 In January 2019, the U.S. government suspended the country’s AGOA benefits.
 To re-qualify, the government of Mauritania must end the persecution of labor rights activists and immediately release those who remain imprisoned; acknowledge the fact that hereditary slavery and discrimination exists in the country and allow an honest public discussion of the problem; investigate and prosecute those responsible for acts of forced labor, including hereditary slavery; ensure access to justice and provide comprehensive, gender-responsive support services to victims of forced labor; end restrictions of the independent formation and operation of unions; establish meaningful programs to prevent child labor and ensure all workers fully enjoy the right to non-discrimination.

-The AFL-CIO first filed a case highlighting Thailand’s failure to afford internationally recognized worker rights in 2013.
-Throughout the past seven years, the situation has not improved.
-The Thai government severely limits the right to form and join unions, brutally cracks down on strikes and allows the worst forms of exploitation and abuse, including forced labor, to proliferate.
+In November 2019, the U.S. government announced it would partially suspend GSP benefits to Thailand, starting April 2020, due to egregious worker rights violations in the country.
+The AFL-CIO filed a case in 2013 highlighting widespread limitations on the right to form and join unions, brutal crackdowns on strikes and other forms of worker protest, and persecution of labor leaders and activists by both the government and employers.
+This climate of impunity allows the worst forms of exploitation and abuse, including forced labor, to proliferate.
 The country’s legal framework prevents approximately 75% of Thailand’s 38.3 million workers from joining unions or engaging in collective bargaining.
-Employers fire workers who try to organize without consequence, and use overly broad defamation laws to sue workers and activists for simply describing their working conditions to the press or even government labor inspectors.
-Unions have been ordered to pay compensation to employers for striking.
-Leaders of the State Railway Union of Thailand has been ordered to pay 24 million Thai baht for holding an action to protest unsafe conditions that caused a train derailment that killed seven people.
-Forced labor and human trafficking is widespread, which includes the production of goods exported to the United States, and is facilitated in part by laws that prohibits migrant workers from forming unions.
-The government of Thailand does not appear to have any intention of affording internationally recognized worker rights.
-The AFL-CIO encourages the U.S. government to remove Thailand as a beneficiary country, or to consider the targeted suspension of tariff benefits for key exports.
+Employers fire workers who try to organize without consequence and use overly broad defamation laws to sue activists for simply describing their working conditions to the press or even government labor inspectors.
+Unions have been ordered to pay compensation to employers for striking or protesting working conditions.
+Leaders of the State Railway Union of Thailand were ordered to pay 24 million Thai baht for holding an action to protest unsafe conditions that caused a train derailment that killed seven people.
+Forced labor and human trafficking is widespread, facilitated by laws that prohibit migrant workers from forming unions.
+The AFL-CIO welcomes this decision and hopes it will lead the Thai government to change course and allow workers to exercise their fundamental rights